50 Worst Habits for Your Heart

 According to the University of Rochester Medical Center, "Some people need several different medicines to strengthen their heart, lower cholesterol, prevent blood clots, or stabilize heart rhythms.
 These medicines can be life giving—and powerful.
 Even a small drop in your blood pressure reading can cut your risk of having a heart attack."

-The Remedy Rx: Don't stop taking prescribed medications without first speaking with your doctor.
+The Rx: Don't stop taking prescribed medications without first speaking with your doctor.
 Millions of people take some form of medication for heart health, which can be life-saving.
 If you don't like the side effects of a specific medication, your doctor may be able to prescribe a different type of pill that your body reacts to better.

 You're Eating Huge Meals